Mohamedaliabdikarim/contentsharing/README.md

 ## Python Validation

 All files with custom Python code were subsequently validated using the [Code Institute Python Linter](https://pep8ci.herokuapp.com/); no errors found.

+# Acknowledgements

+This website stands as the culmination of my efforts during the Portfolio 4 Project for the Full Stack Software Developer (e-Commerce) Diploma at the Code Institute.
+I extend my heartfelt gratitude to my mentor,Jubril Akolade, the invaluable Slack community, and everyone at the Code Institute for their unwavering assistance and support throughout this journey.
+While Wawas Woods is a fictitious entity, its presence is tangible in every aspect except for the business title.
+At present, it is more than just a project – it is a passion!